How to Perform VO2 Max Intervals with your PowerMeter

-When the hammer drops on your next group ride it is likely a VO2 effort.
-I see it all the time in reviewing athlete’s power data: the crux of getting into the break, making the selection, or the race winning move lasts between 3 – 6 minutes.
+When the hammer drops on your next group ride, race or uphill it is likely a VO2 effort.
+I see it all the time in reviewing athlete's power data: the crux of getting into the break, making the selection, or the race winning move lasts between 3 - 6 minutes.
 This is raw VO2 power and requires that you ride full gas.
 We can mimic the physiological demands of those moments in our training with VO2 Max Intervals.

 Here is a simple VO2 workout to improve your explosive power and ability to deliver in those make or break moments in your group ride or race: